grafana/pyroscope/docs/sources/configure-client/grafana-agent/ebpf/configuration/_index.md

 - C/C++ with frame pointers enabled
 - Python

-## Sending data Grafana Cloud Profiles
+## Send data Grafana Cloud Profiles

 When sending to Grafana Cloud Profiles, you can use the following `pyroscope.write` component configuration which makes uses of environment variables: